Marilyn Munster: Description

 Marilyn is Lily's niece, although her surname is Munster.
 She attends Westbury College in Mockingbird Heights, the city where the Munsters live.

 Like the rest of her family, she believes that the Munsters' appearance and lifestyle are normal, although Marilyn is actually the only family member whose appearance does not shock or disturb people outside the family.
 She is considered attractive by outsiders, but by the aesthetic standards of her family she is distressingly unattractive.
 Marilyn laments that she keeps scaring away potential boyfriends, not realizing that the young men are frightened away by her family.

 Actresses

 In the original series Marilyn was played in the first thirteen episodes by Beverly Owen, who left because she married and moved to New York, and then by Pat Priest starting with the fourteenth episode.

-Marilyn was also played by Debbie Watson in the 1966 film Munster, Go Home!, Jo McDonnell in the 1981 film The Munsters' Revenge, Hilary Van Dyke in the 1988–1991 series The Munsters Today, Christine Taylor in the 1995 film Here Come the Munsters, Elaine Hendrix in the 1996 film The Munsters' Scary Little Christmas, and Charity Wakefield in NBC's 2012 pilot Mockingbird Lane.
+Marilyn was also played by Debbie Watson in the 1966 film Munster, Go Home!, Jo McDonnell in the 1981 film The Munsters' Revenge, Hilary Van Dyke in the 1988–1991 series The Munsters Today (replacing Mary Ellen Dunbar, who appeared in the unaired pilot episode), Christine Taylor in the 1995 film Here Come the Munsters, Elaine Hendrix in the 1996 film The Munsters' Scary Little Christmas, and Charity Wakefield in NBC's 2012 pilot Mockingbird Lane.